copyrip/README.md/tools/vlc/README.md

-VLC media player is a french built free and open source amazing software.
+VLC media player is an amazing french built free and open source software.